KR-Labs/krl-model-zoo/CODE_OF_CONDUCT.md

-- **Security and Conduct Issues:** security@krlabs.devInstances of abusive, harassing, or otherwise unacceptable behavior may be
+- **Security and Conduct Issues:** security@krlabs.devInstances of abusive, harassing, or otherwise Runacceptable behavior may be

 - **General Inquiries:** info@krlabs.devreported to the community leaders responsible for enforcement at